 Director of Communications

 Jordan Beck is originally from the San Francisco Bay Area but spent the majority of his youth in rural southwest Georgia.
-He began auditing college courses at when he was 12 years old and enrolled as a degree-seeking student three years later.
+He began auditing college courses when he was 12 years old and enrolled as a degree-seeking student three years later.
 At age 19, he graduated from the University of Georgia with a bachelor’s degree in Film Studies.

 Beck came to Columbus, Georgia as a freelance graphic artist, videographer, and session musician for regional and national touring acts.
 Also during that period, he completed the requirements for provisional K-12 certification in Music and Art while teaching Special Education at Title I schools throughout the Muscogee County (GA) School District.